 The right top spinning wheel control allows for quick exposure level changes.
 The top left spinning wheel tilts the camera up and down to help capture your target.

 Video recording controls are a little more complicated, in one regard, otherwise offer the same one click operation with on-screen tap to choose focus.
 Changing between the video capture modes takes a moment to configure, select from 1080P, 2.7K or 4K recording at various framerate settings.
-I must remember my self to take the camera out of 1080P at 90FPS before I head back up.
+I must remember to take the camera out of 1080P at 90FPS before I head back up.
 Slow-mo is great, but I like the 2.7K recording the best, just a preference.

 I keep mentioning that the Mavic Pro nearly flies itself, this is a huge advantage over many other drones.
 The primary feature that makes the most impact on a successful flight is the ability for the Mavic Pro to remain at a stable hover.
 If you accidentally drop the remote, the drone will halt and hover in place, and with extreme accuracy.
 While DJI claims a hover within 10cm vertically and 30cm horizontally, my experience says more like 5cm and 10 cm, it’s pretty impressive.